vu-rdm-tech/metadata/README.md

 The pull request can now be reviewed and merged by the repository admins.
 ## Build the documents
 Make sure you have installed [Python](https://www.python.org/downloads/).
-No further Python modules are necessary
+No further Python modules are necessary.

 Run:
 ```